Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Rastall theory and its generalizations

-Now, we establish Rastall-scalar-tensor theory by combining Rastall theory and this scalar-tensor theory.
-Keeping Eq.~\eqref{BDR_modify} in mind and following the method used in Ref.~\cite{Carames:2014twa}, in order to ensure the Bianchi identity, the metric field equation of Rastall-scalar-tensor theory is obtained as
+Now, we establish STR theory by combining Rastall theory and this ST theory.
+Keeping Eq.~\eqref{BDR_modify} in mind and following the method used in Ref.~\cite{Carames:2014twa}, in order to ensure the Bianchi identity, the metric field equation of STR theory is obtained as